 From museums to national parks to sacred sights, many attractions have a discounted entry fee for students.

-If you have a Student ID Card, always have it in your wallet while traveling.
+If you have a Student ID Card, always have it in your wallet while you travel on a budget.

 45) Try To Limit Data Usage

 There is no doubt that a smartphone makes traveling easier.
-However, it is possible to travel without spending a ton of money on data.
+However, it is possible to travel on a budget without spending a ton of money on data.